startwind/forrest/readme.md

 - `search:file` - Shows a list of commands that fit the given file.
 [More information](docs/commands/search_file.md)
 - `search:pattern` - Shows a list of commands that fit the given pattern.
+- `search:tool` - Shows a list of commands that fit the given tool.

 ### Repository Commands